iamvincenzo/iamvincenzo/README.md

 # About me
 As a Computer Engineering student at the University of Parma, I am particularly interested in deep learning, computer vision, and related topics.

-- 🔭 I’m currently working on AI projects
+- 🔭 I’m currently working on AI (ML/DL) projects.
-- 🌱 I’m currently learning python for data analysis and frameworks for Big Data
+- 🌱 I’m currently learning python for data analysis, frameworks for Big Data and PyTorch.
+- 📚 Deep-Learning addicted.
 - 📫 How to reach me: vincenzo.fraello@outlook.it
-- ⚡ Fun fact: Bazinga
+- ⚡ Fun fact: Bazinga.

 ## 💻 Skills and Experiences:
 - Python